 While visiting Isla Mujeres, many people opt to take a whale shark or dolphin watching tour or go fishing, scuba diving, or snorkeling.
 In addition to all this, there are lots of great seafood restaurants and bars on offer, where you can watch a glorious sunset over the sea.

 Cozumel is an island located in the Yucatan.
 Getting to the island from Playa del Carmen is easy by taking the Cozumel ferry.
 Cozumel is most famous for its coral reefs and great diving & snorkeling.
 Even if you aren’t a diver or snorkeler, there are still tons of things to do in Cozumel that make it worth the visit.

 Whether you visit Cozumel on a cruise ship, stay for a week, or just a day trip from Cancun or Playa del Carmen, Cozumel is one of the best places in Mexico!
 Cozumel is a small island, but there is so much to see, and do we HIGHLY suggest renting a car.
 If you’re not sure about that, make sure to read our renting a car in Cozumel article, which is full of tips & things to know.
 Click here to check rental car prices in Tulum on Discover Car Hire, often for as low as $8 a day (yes, you saw that right).
 You’ll have to book in advance online to get the cheapest price.
 Prices in person are $50+ for daily rentals.

 Located in Oaxaca State in the south of Mexico, the city of the same name is a very laid-back place to visit and has a beautiful colonial center for you to wander around.
 There is a vibrant art and cultural scene.

-Oaxaca is one of the best cities to head to if you want to come away with a deeper understanding and appreciation for Mexican history and culture.
+Oaxaca is one of the best cities to head to if you want to come away with a deeper understanding and appreciation of Mexican history and culture.
 One of the country’s most impressive archaeological sites Monte Alban lies just outside Oaxaca.
 Oaxaca markets have lots of indigenous products and local cuisine to try.